arykovanov/xedge-debug-tools/vscode_app/README.md

 1. Create new `.lsp` file in `vscode_app/` directory
 2. Implement endpoint logic using LSP syntax
 3. File name becomes the URL path
-4. No need to register in `.preload` - XEdge auto-discovers .lsp files
+4. No need to register in `.preload` - Xedge auto-discovers .lsp files

 Example:
 ```lua